-During any calendar quarter, no more than the greater of $15 million or 35% of the total amount of the Corporation’s investments (determined at the time of investment) shall be invested in either Commercial Paper of a single issuer or Investment Agreements with a single provider.
+1. Indenture Accounts.
+No more than the greater of $15 million or 50% of the amounts on deposit in the Indenture Accounts (determined at the time of investment) shall be invested in either Commercial Paper of a single issuer or Investment Agreements with a single provider.

 Payment for Securities.
 Payment for investments shall be made only upon receipt of the securities purchased.
 In the case of book entry form securities, payment may be made only when the custodian's account at the Federal Reserve Bank is credited for the purchased securities.

-All securities held by any depository designated by the Corporation in bearer or book-entry form (the "Custodial Bank") are held solely as agent to the Trustee.
-Any securities held in registered form shall be registered in the name of the Trustee.
+1. All securities held by any depository designated by the Authority in bearer or book-entry form (the "Custodial Bank") are held solely as agent to the Trustee or (in the case of the Project Fund or funds held by the Authority for the payment of operating expenses) the Authority.
+Any securities held in registered form shall be registered in the name of the Authority or the Trustee.
 Payment for purchases is not to be released until the purchased securities are received by the Custodial Bank.

-The Custodial Bank will, upon instructions of the Trustee, release to the Treasurer of the Corporation all purchased securities including those subject to repurchase.
-This will permit the Corporation to sell such securities, if necessary.
+2. The Custodial Bank will, upon instructions of the Trustee or (in the case of the Project Fund) the Authority, release to the Treasurer of the Authority all purchased securities including those subject to repurchase.
+This will permit the Authority to sell such securities, if necessary.

 Standards and Qualifications.
 The following are the standards for the qualifications of brokers, agents, dealers, investment advisors, investment bankers and custodians:

 Quarterly.
-The President or other Authorized Officer shall prepare and deliver to the Board of Directors once for each quarter of the Corporation's fiscal year a report setting forth a summary of new investments made during that quarter, the inventory of existing investments and the selection of investment bankers, brokers, agents, dealers, investment advisors and auditors.
+The Executive Director shall prepare and deliver to the Board of Directors once for each quarter of the Authority's fiscal year a report setting forth a summary of new investments made during that quarter, the inventory of existing investments and the selection of investment bankers, brokers, agents, dealers, investment advisors and auditors.

-Audit.
-The Corporation's independent auditor’s shall conduct an annual audit of the Corporation's investments for each fiscal year of the Corporation, the results of which shall be made available to the Board of Directors at the time of its annual review and approval of these Guidelines.
+1. Audit.
+The Authority's independent auditors shall conduct an annual audit of the Authority's investments for each fiscal year of the Authority, the results of which shall be made available to the Board of Directors at the time of its annual review and approval of these Guidelines.

-Investment Report.
-Annually, the President or other Authorized Officer shall prepare and the Board of Directors shall review and approve an Investment Report, which shall include:
+2. Investment Report.
+Annually, the Executive Director shall prepare and the Board of Directors shall review and approve an Investment Report, which shall include:

-The investment income record of the Corporation for the fiscal year; and
+d.
+The investment income record of the Authority for the fiscal year; and

-A list of fees, commissions or other charges paid to each investment banker, broker, agent, dealer and advisor rendering investment associated services to the Corporation since the last report.
-The Investment Report shall be submitted to the Mayor and Comptroller of the City of New York.
+e.
+A list of fees, commissions or other charges paid to each investment banker, broker, agent, dealer and advisor rendering investment associated services to the Authority since the last report.
+The Investment Report shall be submitted to the New York State Department of Audit and Control, and to the Mayor and Comptroller of the City of New York.
 Copies of the annual report shall also be made available to the public upon reasonable request.